 Here the differential operator $\hat{L}_{r}$ is defined as

 where $\chi\equiv \chi(r)$ is an arbitrary function of the radius.
-Other notations are follows: $\zeta_{1}\equiv\zeta_{1}(r)$ is an out-plane displacement of the lower layer (the displacement of the upper layer has the same absolute value but opposite sign and satisfies the analogous equation), $\varphi\equiv\varphi(r)$ is Airy stress function, $Y$ is two-dimensional Young's modulus,
+Other notations are follows: $\zeta_{1}\equiv\zeta_{1}(r)$ is an out-plane displacement of the lower layer (the displacement of the upper layer has the same absolute value but opposite sign and satisfies the analogous equation), $\varphi\equiv\varphi(r)$ is the Airy stress function, $Y$ is the two-dimensional Young's modulus, and

 is a force applied to the layer due to the attraction of the charge carrier in this layer to the carrier in the other layer.
 In Eq.~\eqref{force} we assumed that the exciton Bohr radius is much smaller than the interlayer distance $L$ and the size of the deformed area, which makes it possible to neglect the in-plane extension of the exciton and consider it as point-like and use Coulomb form of their interaction.
 Note that in our coordinate frame (see Fig.~\ref{fig:3Dscheme}) the $z$-axis points from the bottom to the top layer, correspondingly, $\zeta_{1}>0$, and $P>0$.